MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2controller.md

 #### put_ParentWindow

-Set the parent window for the WebView.
+Sets the parent window for the WebView.

 > public HRESULT [put_ParentWindow](#put_parentwindow)(HWND parentWindow)

-This will cause the WebView to reparent its window to the newly provided window.
+This causes the WebView to re-parent the main WebView window to the newly provided window.

 #### put_ZoomFactor

-Set the ZoomFactor property.
+Sets the `ZoomFactor` property.

 > public HRESULT [put_ZoomFactor](#put_zoomfactor)(double zoomFactor)

 #### remove_AcceleratorKeyPressed

-Remove an event handler previously added with add_AcceleratorKeyPressed.
+Removes an event handler previously added with `add_AcceleratorKeyPressed`.

 > public HRESULT [remove_AcceleratorKeyPressed](#remove_acceleratorkeypressed)(EventRegistrationToken token)

 #### remove_GotFocus

-Remove an event handler previously added with add_GotFocus.
+Removes an event handler previously added with `add_GotFocus`.

 > public HRESULT [remove_GotFocus](#remove_gotfocus)(EventRegistrationToken token)

 #### remove_LostFocus

-Remove an event handler previously added with add_LostFocus.
+Removes an event handler previously added with `add_LostFocus`.

 > public HRESULT [remove_LostFocus](#remove_lostfocus)(EventRegistrationToken token)

 #### remove_MoveFocusRequested

-Remove an event handler previously added with add_MoveFocusRequested.
+Removes an event handler previously added with `add_MoveFocusRequested`.

 > public HRESULT [remove_MoveFocusRequested](#remove_movefocusrequested)(EventRegistrationToken token)

 #### remove_ZoomFactorChanged

-Remove an event handler previously added with add_ZoomFactorChanged.
+Remove an event handler previously added with `add_ZoomFactorChanged`.

 > public HRESULT [remove_ZoomFactorChanged](#remove_zoomfactorchanged)(EventRegistrationToken token)

 #### SetBoundsAndZoomFactor

-Update Bounds and ZoomFactor properties at the same time.
+Updates `Bounds` and `ZoomFactor` properties at the same time.

 > public HRESULT [SetBoundsAndZoomFactor](#setboundsandzoomfactor)(RECT bounds, double zoomFactor)

-This operation is atomic from the host's perspective.
-After returning from this function, the Bounds and ZoomFactor properties will have both been updated if the function is successful, or neither will be updated if the function fails.
-If Bounds and ZoomFactor are both updated by the same scale (i.e. Bounds and ZoomFactor are both doubled), then the page will not see a change in window.innerWidth/innerHeight and the WebView will render the content at the new size and zoom without intermediate renderings.
-This function can also be used to update just one of ZoomFactor or Bounds by passing in the new value for one and the current value for the other.
+This operation is atomic from the perspective of the host.
+After returning from this function, the `Bounds` and `ZoomFactor` properties are both updated if the function is successful, or neither is updated if the function fails.
+If `Bounds` and `ZoomFactor` are both updated by the same scale (for example, `Bounds` and `ZoomFactor` are both doubled), then the page does not display a change in `window.innerWidth` or `window.innerHeight` and the WebView renders the content at the new size and zoom without intermediate renderings.
+This function also updates just one of `ZoomFactor` or `Bounds` by passing in the new value for one and the current value for the other.

 ```cpp
 void ViewComponent::SetScale(float scale)